rfong/rflog/_posts/2021-10-14-ghostlines.md

 layout: post
 title: ghostlines
 date: 2021-10-14 23:30:00
-tags: [webcam, image-processing, creative-coding, performance-optimization]
+tags: [image-processing, creative-coding, performance-optimization]
+techTags: webcam, javascript
 imgurl: ghostlines-hands.gif
 description: A ghostly trace of your motion on a webcam.
 Now in real time!
 ---